isomerpages/isomerpages-govtech/_careers/3-How-We-Work.md

 ---
-layout: leftnav-page-content
-title: How We Work
+title: 'How We Work'
 permalink: /careers/how-we-work/
-breadcrumb: How We Work
+breadcrumb: 'How We Work'
-collection_name: careers

 ---

 ### **How We Work**